Does Alcohol Cause Hair Loss? Debunking the Myth

 Iron

-However, iron-induced hair loss conditions can’t be treated with just iron supplementation.
+However, iron-induced hair loss conditions can’t be treated with just iron supplementation of hair.

 Protein